Karangasem Regency: Etymology

 The name Karangasem actually comes from the word Karang Semadi.
 Several notes containing the origin of the name karangasem are as expressed in the Sading C Inscription found in Geria Mandara, Munggu, Mengwi, Badung.
 It is further revealed that Mount Lempuyang in the northeast of Amlapura, was originally named Adri Karang which means Mount Karang.

-The inscription tells that in the year 1072 Saka, the 12th day of the bright half month, Wuku Julungwangi in the month of Cetra, Bathara Guru ordered one of his sons Sri Maharaja Jayasakti or Hyang Agnijaya to descend to Bali.
+The inscription tells that in the year 1072 Saka, the 12th day of the bright half-month, Wuku Julungwangi in the month of Cetra, Bathara Guru ordered one of his sons Sri Maharaja Jayasakti or Hyang Agnijaya to descend to Bali.
 The task carried out as quoted in the inscription reads "...gumawyeana Dharma rikang Adri Karang maka rakhayuan ing Jagat Bangsul...", which means "coming to Adri Karang to build a Temple (Dharma) to provide physical and spiritual safety for the Island of the Gods".

 Hyang Agnijaya is said to have come with his brothers, namely Sambhu, Brahma, Indra, and Wisnu in Adri Karang (Mount Lempuyang to the northeast of the city of Amlapura).
 Mount Lempuyang was chosen by Bathara Guru as a place to spread His love for the salvation of mankind.

 In historical research on the existence of temples, Lempuyang is connected to the word lampu which means chosen, and Hyang which means God (Bathara Guru, Hyang Parameswara).
 It was in Adri Karang that Hyang Agnijaya made the Lempuyang Luhur Temple as a place to meditate (Karang Semadi).
 Gradually the name Karang Semadi changed to Karangasem.

 History

-In the 16th to 17th centuries, Karangasem was under the rule of the Gelgel Dynasty from Klungkung, the king was I Dewa Karangamla who was based in Selagumi (Balepunduk).
+In the 16th to 17th centuries, Karangasem was under the rule of the Gelgel Dynasty from Klungkung.
+The dynasty’s king was I Dewa Karangamla who was based in Selagumi (Balepunduk).
 I Dewa Karangamla married the widow of I Gusti Arya Batanjeruk, the patih (pm) of the kingdom who rebelled and was killed in Bungaya Village, on the condition that after their second marriage, the son of Batanjeruk's widow would become the ruler.
 This condition was agreed to and then I Dewa Karangamla's family moved from Selagumi to Batuaya.
 I Dewa Karangamla also had a son from his other wife named I Dewa Gde Batuaya.
 The transfer of power to the son of Batanjeruk's widow marked the beginning of the Karangasem Kingdom which was held by the Batanjeruk Dynasty.
-Karangasem led by the Batanjeruk dynasty then began to expansion to expand its territory both inside and outside the island.
+Karangasem led by the Batanjeruk dynasty then began to expand its territory both inside and outside the island.